 - Uglies.
-Tally is Flawed Average, the pretties are Divine beauty, the specials are Imperfect beauty.
+Tally is Flawed Average, the pretties are Divine beauties, the specials are Imperfect beauties.

 - Interesting example, actually.
 Tally might be anywhere from Normal Ugly up to at least Common beauty.
 The thing is that no natural beauty can compete with the pretties, so all non-pretties are considered equally ugly.